oracle/python-oracledb/doc/src/api_manual/module.rst

 .. data:: VECTOR_FORMAT_FLOAT32

-    This constant is used to represent the storage format of vector columns using 32-bit floating point numbers.
+    This constant is used to represent the storage format of VECTOR columns using 32-bit floating point numbers.

 .. data:: VECTOR_FORMAT_FLOAT64

-    This constant is used to represent the storage format of vector columns using 64-bit floating point numbers.
+    This constant is used to represent the storage format of VECTOR columns using 64-bit floating point numbers.

 .. data:: VECTOR_FORMAT_INT8

-    This constant is used to represent the storage format of vector columns using 8-bit signed integers.
+    This constant is used to represent the storage format of VECTOR columns using 8-bit signed integers.

 .. _exceptions: